 The functional currency of the Company's foreign operations are deemed to be the local country's currency.
 In accordance with SFAS No. 52, Foreign Currency Translation, the assets and liabilities of the Company's international subsidiaries are translated at their respective year-end exchange rates, and revenues and expenses are translated at average currency exchange rates for the period.
-The resulting balance sheet translation adjustments are included in "Other comprehensive loss" and are reflected as a separate component of stockholders' equity.
-Foreign currency transaction gains and losses are not material in each year.
-To date, the Company has not hedged its exposure to changes in foreign currency exchange rates.
+The resulting balance sheet translation adjustments are included in "other comprehensive income (loss)" and are reflected as a separate component of stockholders' equity (deficit).